About my photography hobby

 the whole city, and photographing Indian religious

-ceremonies in Mexico and Guatemala.
+ceremonies in Mexico and Guatemala (see his website).
 During my spare time as a R&D

 of the last glows of light on the skyscrapers.
 Our photos were